BurntSushi/rfcs/text/0000-simd-redux.md

   some platforms.
 For example, adding two vectors of `f32x4` can be done on CPUs with Intel SSE2 support in a single CPU instruction.
-If no such analogous support is available, then the addition of two vectors is done using normal instructions.
+If no such analogous support is available, then the addition of two vectors is done using normal instructions or "simulated."
 The point of a vendor independent API is that it *abstracts away* the portability concerns of SIMD.
 Using a vendor independent API does not require any conditional compilation.
 * **vendor dependent API** - An API defined in terms of specific instructions made available by vendors.
 Using a vendor dependent API is not portable, which means all uses must somehow check that the APIs used are actually